Vietnam at a glance

 Vietnam has many landscapes honored by the world.
 As of 2020, Vietnam has been recognized by UNESCO as eight world heritage sites.
 In particular, there are two natural heritage sites (Ha Long Bay, Phong Nha – Ke Bang National Park); five cultural heritages (Central Sector of the Imperial Citadel of Thang Long – Hanoi, Citadel of the Ho Dynasty, Complex of Hue Monuments, Hoi An Ancient Town, My Son Sanctuary); one mixed heritage (Trang An Landscape Complex) and other intangible cultural heritages.

-With 63 provinces and 54 ethnic groups, each province has its own landscape and identity, always give you a reason for you to fall in love.
+With 63 provinces and 54 ethnic groups, each province has its own landscape and identity, always giving you a reason to fall in love.

 Cut to the chase, let’s watch the video Vietnam from North to South!

 We would like to introduce a great companion for your journey to explore Vietnam: Vietnam Map, which includes all the types of maps you need, such as region, transportation, and city map.
 We have compressed them to the highest quality, so you can print them on paper and use them on your trips.

 Based on geography and climate, Vietnam is divided into eight regions: Northwest, Northeast, Red River Delta, North Central Coast, South Central Coast, Central Highlands, Southeast, and Mekong River Delta.
 Each region has relatively different climatic and topographic characteristics.